 Is There an Age Restriction on When a Patient Can Get This Procedure?

-While there is not a set age limit on this procedure, it is important to share with your doctor any details of complications you may be experiencing from your varicose vein.
+While this procedure has no set age limit, sharing any details of complications you may be experiencing from your varicose veins with your doctor is essential.
 You will want to ensure you are seeing a skilled, knowledgeable, and credible doctor who can map out an appropriate treatment plan based on your age, history, and current varicose vein condition.

-Any of our providers at Vein Solutions Flint would be glad to discuss a treatment plan, and potential procedure if needed.
+Any of our providers at Vein Solutions Flint would gladly discuss a treatment plan and potential procedure if needed.

 Are There Any Complications From a Microphlebectomy?

-With any procedure there are possible risks, but the chances of having complications with a microphlebectomy procedure are relatively low.
+There are possible risks with any procedure, but the chances of complications with a microphlebectomy procedure are relatively low.
 Yet, some patients may experience side effects such as swelling or bruising at the incision site.

-Some other patients may experience an allergic reaction, feeling of numbness, or infection.
+Some other patients may experience an allergic reaction, numbness, or an infection.
 Still, many of these side effects are rare.
-Your doctor will be able to evaluate, and ensure, if you are an appropriate candidate for this procedure based on your medical history.
+Your doctor will be able to evaluate and ensure that you are an appropriate candidate for this procedure based on your medical history.

 How Much is a Microphlebectomy?

 Many insurance providers will cover this procedure, but you will want to connect with your insurance company for a complete understanding and review.
-Without insurance a microphlebectomy can range from $400 and $2,000.
-It is important to know that the cost for this procedure, without insurance, is dependent on a variety of factors such as location, severity of the veins, and clinic.
+Without insurance, a microphlebectomy can range from $400 to $2,000.
+It is essential to know that the cost for this procedure, without insurance, depends on various factors such as location, severity of the veins, and the clinic.
 To get a quote, with or without insurance, from the team at Vein Solution, schedule your appointment today.

 Microphlebectomy at Vein Solutions Flint

-Overall, a microphlebectomy is a common outpatient procedure for varicose veins.
-This form of procedure provides patients the ability to recover fully from home, confident that a Vein Solutions doctor met each of their levels of comfort, while alleviating any varicose vein complications.
+Overall, a microphlebectomy is a standard outpatient procedure for varicose veins.
+This procedure allows patients to recover fully from home, confident that a Vein Solutions doctor met each level of comfort, while alleviating atherosclerotic vein complications.

 Interested in learning more about what your treatment plan can look like?
 Contact us online at Vein Solutions to connect with one of our skilled Medical Doctors.
-From here we can schedule an in-person appointment for evaluation of your concerns and to answer any additional questions you may have.
+From here, we can schedule an in-person appointment to evaluate your concerns and answer any additional questions you may have.
 Our team at Vein Solutions Flint would be honored to walk alongside you in your varicose vein treatment journey.

 Request A Consultation